pomdb/pomdb-go/README.md

 }
 ```

-#### Automatic timestamps
+#### Soft-deletes

-PomDB automatically sets the `CreatedAt` and `UpdatedAt` fields when an object is created or updated.
-PomDB supports soft-deleting objects, and automatically sets the `DeletedAt` field to the current time when an object is deleted, and sets it to `0` when an object is restored.
-Soft-deleted objects are not returned in queries, and are not included in the `FindAll` method.
-Soft-deletes are disabled by default, and can be enabled by setting the `SoftDeletes` field of the client to `true`.
-Enabling soft-deletes will add the `DeletedAt` field to the model:
+ PomDB supports soft-deletes, allowing objects to be marked as deleted without actually removing them from the database.
+Soft-deleted objects are stored in the database with a non-zero `DeletedAt` timestamp, and are automatically excluded from queries.
+To enable soft-deletes, set the `SoftDeletes` field of the client to `true`:

 ```go
 var client = pomdb.Client{